 Word Definition and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association which is current as of the date services are rendered to you or your covered dependents .)
 This term does not include conditions not attributable to a mental disorder that are a focus of attention or treatment (the V codes on Axis I of DSM); an addiction to nicotine products, food or caffeine intoxication.
-Summary health information Summary health information means summary health information as defined by 45 CFR § 164.504(a), as amended, which generally is information that may be individually identifiable health information, and: • that summarizes the claims history, claims expenses, or type of claims experienced by individuals for whom the State has provided health benefits under the health plan; and • from which the information described at § 164.514(b)(2)(i) of the Privacy Regulations has been deleted, except that the geographic information described in § 164.514(b)(2)(i)(B) of the Privacy Regulations need only be Surgery center aggregated to the level of a five digit zip code.
-Surgery center means a freestanding ambulatory surgical facility that meets all of the following requirements: • Meets licensing standards. • Is set up, equipped and run to provide general surgery. • Charges for its services. • Is directed by a staff of physicians.
-At least one of them must be on the premises when surgery is performed and during the recovery period. • Has at least one certified anesthesiologist at the site when surgery requiring general or spinal anesthesia is performed and during the recovery period. • Extends surgical staff privileges to: • Physicians who practice surgery in an area hospital; and • Dentists who perform oral surgery. • Has at least two operating rooms and one recovery room. • Provides, or arranges with a medical facility in the area for, diagnostic x-ray and lab services needed in connection with surgery. • Does not have a place for patients to stay overnight. • Provides, in the operating and recovery rooms, full-time skilled nursing services directed by a registered nurse. • Is equipped and has trained staff to handle emergency medical conditions. • Must have all of the following: • a physician trained in cardiopulmonary resuscitation; • a defibrillator; • a tracheotomy set; and • a blood volume expander. • Has a written agreement with a hospital in the area for immediate emergency transfer of patients. a tracheotomy set; and a blood volume expander.
-Has a written agreement with a hospital in the area for immediate
+Summary health information Summary health information means summary health information as defined by 45 CFR § 164.504(a), as amended, which generally is information that may be individually identifiable health information, and: • that summarizes the claims history, claims expenses, or type of claims experienced by individuals for whom the State has provided health benefits under the health plan; and • from which the information described at § 164.514(b)(2)(i) of the Privacy Regulations has been deleted, except that the geographic information described in § 164.514(b)(2)(i)(B) of the Privacy Regulations need only be aggregated to the level of a five digit zip code.
+Surgery center Surgery center means a freestanding ambulatory surgical facility that meets all of the following requirements: • Meets licensing standards. • Is set up, equipped and run to provide general surgery. • Charges for its services. • Is directed by a staff of physicians.
+At least one of them must be on the premises when surgery is performed and during the recovery period. • Has at least one certified anesthesiologist at the site when surgery requiring general or spinal anesthesia is performed and during the recovery period. • Extends surgical staff privileges to: • Physicians who practice surgery in an area hospital; and • Dentists who perform oral surgery. • Has at least two operating rooms and one recovery room. • Provides, or arranges with a medical facility in the area for, diagnostic x-ray and lab services needed in connection with surgery. • Does not have a place for patients to stay overnight. • Provides, in the operating and recovery rooms, full-time skilled nursing services directed by a registered nurse. • Is equipped and has trained staff to handle emergency medical conditions. • Must have all of the following: • a physician trained in cardiopulmonary resuscitation; • a defibrillator; • a tracheotomy set; and • a blood volume expander. • Has a written agreement with a hospital in the area for immediate emergency transfer of patients. • Written procedures for such a transfer must be displayed and the staff must be aware of them.